felipe-silvestre-morais/WeatherForecast-app/README.md

 * In the main module (app), the **MainFragment** holds a instance of a ViewModel with a LiveData provided by the **repository**, which every database changes the LiveData is notified and the view reacts by updating the layout (data binding).

-### * **In simples words, the View only listens to the Local Data and the Worker is responsible to request the Remote Data, this strategy keeps the flow simple and the view doesn’t need to control two different streams (remote and local database).**
+* **In simples words, the View only listens to the Local Data and the Worker is responsible to request the Remote Data, this strategy keeps the flow simple and the view doesn’t need to control two different streams (remote and local database).**

-Android view reacts with data binding strategy, less code, less bug, readable code.

 ### Project divided in modules

-* data:
+#### data:
 * **model**: model classes
 * **remote**: remote data - server api
 * **local**: local database